 Discussion

-In the present study, it was reported that triazolylnapthyl derivative of β-amyrin (TNB) exhibited potent antitumor activity in human nasopharyngeal cancer cells (HK-1) by inducing early and late apoptosis, cell cycle arrest in sub-G1 phase and DNA fragmentation.
+In the present study, it was reported that triazolylnapthyl derivative of beta-amyrin (TNB) exhibited potent antitumor activity in human nasopharyngeal cancer cells (HK-1) by inducing early and late apoptosis, cell cycle arrest in sub-G1 phase and DNA fragmentation.
 Cell viability assay using MTT showed that TNB inhibited in vitro cancer cell growth in a dose-dependent and time-dependent manner.
 The IC50 values of TNB at 24 and 48 hours time intervals were found to be 47.2 and 32.5 µM respectively.
 Fluorescence microscopy studies revealed that TNB-treated cells exhibited significant chromatin condensation or dense staining fragmentation called apoptotic bodies, which inferred an early apoptotic event.
 Homogenously spherical HK-1 cells with normal morphology were seen in untreated cells, whereas chromatin condensation and chromosomal DNA cleavage were observed when HK-1 cells were treated with TNB at different concentrations.
 Further, gel electrophoresis indicated that DNA ladder seemed to be more apparent with the increasing the TNB dose, however, no DNA fragments were observed in the control groups.
 12, 48 and 100 µM doses of the compound after 48 hours exposure led to a considerable upsurge in DNA fragmentation.
 Flow cytometry studies indicated that TNB induces sub-G1 cell cycle arrest and increases the fraction of HK-1 apoptotic cells in a dose-dependent manner.
 However, the percentage of G0/G1 cells diminished with the increase in the dose of TNB.
 TNB induced both early and late apoptosis in a concentration-dependent manner as compared to the untreated control cells.

 β-amyrin is a pentacyclic triterpenoid synthesized by a number of plants.
-This compound is often found in plant extracts along with its isomer α-amyrin differing in the placement of one methylene group (C-19 and C-20 respectively).
-Literature survey revealed that no such research work has been reported on triazolyl-napthyl derivative of β-amyrin (TNB) so far.
+This compound is often found in plant extracts along with its isomer beta-amyrin differing in the placement of one methylene group (C-19 and C-20 respectively).
+Literature survey revealed that no such research work has been reported on triazolyl-napthyl derivative of beta-amyrin (TNB) so far.
 However, ester derivatives of amyrin have been reported to induce apoptotic cell death in HL-60 leukemia cells.
 This study also reported the effect of these ester derivatives on cellular morphology, DNA fragmentation, cell cycle arrest, externalization of phosphatidylserine and activation of caspases 3/7 (Barros et al., 2011).
-It has also been reported that α- and β-amyrin isomers protects the liver against acetaminophen-induced injuries and ameliorates L-arginine-induced acute pancreatitis. α-Amyrin esters have also been reported to show substantial anti-inflammatory activity (Oliveira et al., 2005; Melo et al., 2010; Akihisa et al., 2010).
+It has also been reported that alpha- and beta-amyrin isomers protects the liver against acetaminophen-induced injuries and ameliorates L-arginine-induced acute pancreatitis. beta-Amyrin esters have also been reported to show substantial anti-inflammatory activity (Oliveira et al., 2005; Melo et al., 2010; Akihisa et al., 2010).
 However, our study focused on triazolyl derivatives of beta-amyrin rather than alpha-amyrin.
 Further, our study focused on a different cancer cell line namely naso-pharyngeal carcinoma cell line.
-In literature we could not find reports on the anti-cancer activity of either alpha-amyrin or beta-amyrin or their derivatives against nasopharyngeal cancer cells and as such this report is the first such report on this cell line.
+In literature, we could not find reports on the anti-cancer activity of either alpha-amyrin or beta-amyrin or their derivatives against nasopharyngeal cancer cells and as such this report is the first such report on this cell line.

 Conclusion